Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 5. Visual Appeal

 Although it is often said that beauty is in the eyes of the beholder, there is more consensus in this case that the Toto Vespin II is more attractive than the Toto Drake II.
-This is due to the fact that the Vespin II does not have the crevices found in the Drake II but rather has a smooth mirror-like skirt which bounces off light and hence glows.
+This is due to the fact that the Vespin II does not have the crevices found in the Drake II but rather has a smooth mirror-like skirt that bounces off the light and, hence, glows.

-On the same light, I will also add that it is also way easier to clean the Toto Vespin II compared to the Drake.
-There are less spaces for dirt to hide and accumulate in the Vespin II which is not the same case with the Drake II.
+In the same light, I will also add that it is way easier to clean the Toto Vespin II compared to the Drake.
+There are fewer spaces for dirt to hide and accumulate in the Vespin II, which is not the same case with the Drake II.

 Conclusion